Electrically tunable spin qubits in strain-engineered graphene p-n junctions: Introduction

-A particularly promising route is strain engineering, which enables electronic confinement through mechanical deformation rather than chemical modification.
+A particularly promising route is strain engineering, which enables electronic confinement through mechanical deformation rather than electrostatic band-gap opening.
 Nonuniform strain in graphene induces pseudomagnetic fields (PMFs) that act as effective magnetic fields on Dirac fermions, leading to the formation of discrete Landau levels~\cite{Levy2010,Low2010,Guinea2010,Kitt2012,Zhu2015,Li2020,Guinea2010sci,Vozmediano2010,Nikolai2012,Zhu2014,Myoung2020}.
-This concept--often referred to as straintronics--offers a mechanically tunable approach to tailoring graphene's band structure without introducing impurities or disturbing its lattice symmetry~\cite{Si2016,Pereira2009,Guinea2012,Sahalianov2019,Myoung2014,Myoung2020,Myoung2022,Myoung2024,Jun2025}.
-Experimental evidence for PMF--induced quantization was first reported by Levy et al., who observed Landau--level spectra in strained graphene nanobubbles~\cite{Levy2010}.
-Following this discovery, extensive efforts have been devoted to manipulating graphene nanobubbles using atomic--force--microscopy (AFM) tips, trapped air bubbles, or local pressure modulation to precisely control the magnitude and spatial distribution of the PMFs~\cite{Jia2019,Ghorbanfekr2017,Zamborlini2015,Faraji2022,Villarreal2021,Nikolai2012,Zhu2014}.
-These techniques have opened new possibilities for designing PMF--based quantum devices in which mechanical deformation serves as a controllable parameter for electronic confinement.
-Both theoretical and experimental studies have further demonstrated that such nanobubbles and nanowrinkles can host localized electronic states, forming strain--induced QDs or waveguides in SLG~\cite{Low2010,Guinea2010,Levy2010,Kitt2012,Zhu2015,Li2020,Guinea2010sci,Vozmediano2010,Nikolai2012,Zhu2014,Lavor2020,Milovanovic2017,Qi2013,Volk2013}.
+This approach, often referred to as straintronics, allows one to tailor the electronic structure of graphene without introducing impurities or breaking lattice symmetry~\cite{Si2016,Pereira2009,Guinea2012,Sahalianov2019,Myoung2014,Myoung2020,Myoung2022,Myoung2024,Jun2025}.
+Experimentally, strain-induced PMFs have been observed in graphene nanobubbles, where Landau-level quantization emerges due to strong local deformation~\cite{Levy2010}.
+Subsequent advances have demonstrated that nanobubbles and nanowrinkles can host localized electronic states, forming strain-induced QDs or waveguides in SLG~\cite{Low2010,Guinea2010,Levy2010,Kitt2012,Zhu2015,Li2020,Vozmediano2010,Nikolai2012,Zhu2014,Lavor2020,Milovanovic2017,Qi2013,Volk2013}.

-Building on these developments, strain--induced graphene double quantum dots (DQDs) have been proposed as promising candidates for charge--based quantum devices~\cite{Park2023,Myoung2020}.
-To further advance this platform, we incorporate the spin degree of freedom (DOF), extending the concept that has been successfully implemented in III--V semiconductor and BLG systems~\cite{Zajac2018,He2019,Engel2004,Guttinger2010,Zhang2009,Banszerus2022,Denisov2025,Duprez2024,Garreis2024}.
-Motivated by this, we investigate the feasibility of realizing spin qubits in strain--engineered graphene DQDs, where the spin DOF can serve as a new controllable quantum variable.